goharbor/harbor/contrib/helm/harbor/README.md

 ```

-Four PVCs will be created automatically,
+Four PVCs will be created automatically:
 - adminserver-config
 - chartmuseum-data
 - database-data
 - registry-data

-All the created PVCs need to be removed manually after helm delete the Chart.
+All the created PVCs need to be removed manually after Helm deletes the Chart.

-When running a cluster without persistence, this Chart will use `emptyDir` as the temporary volumes.
-Data will not survive during termination of a pod.
+When running a cluster without persistence, this Chart uses `emptyDir` as the temporary volumes.
+Data does not survive the termination of a pod.